-If the Post Office does not deliver mail to the street address and the FSC has a P.O. box, show the box number instead of the street address.
+If the Post Office does not deliver mail to the street address and the FSC has a P.O. box, show the box number instead.
 Note: If a change of address occurs after the return is filed, use Form 8822, Change of Address, to notify the IRS of the new address.

 Employer identification number (EIN).

 Show the correct EIN in Item C on page 1 of Form 1120-FSC.
 If the FSC does not have an EIN, it should apply for one on Form SS-4, Application for Employer Identification Number.
 Form SS-4 can be obtained at Social Security Administration (SSA) offices, or by calling 1-800-TAX-FORM.
-If the FSC has not received its EIN by the time the return is received its EIN by the time the return is due, write "Applied for" in the space for the EIN.
+If the FSC has not received its EIN by the time the return is due, write "Applied for" in the space for the EIN.
 See Pub.
 583 for details.

-Item A. Foreign Country or U.S. Possession of Incorporation.
+Item A. Foreign Country or U.S.

+Possession of Incorporation.
 See Definition of a Foreign Sales Corporation (FSC) on page 2 of the instructions.